jimm/seamaster/README.md

 # To Do

-A string class.
+"use midi" flag in PM, replace "testing".

+Should PatchMsater be returned by load()?
+What does that do to reload?

 Display controller filters and maps.

-Load should count args (e.g. input and output creation) and make sure not null.
+Load should be more robust.
+Count args (e.g. input and output creation) and make sure not null.